 We ordered two extra side dishes – Andhra Chicken and Onion Pakora (fried onion).
-The gravy for the chicken was packed with spices which tasted unlike any regular chicken curry and I enjoyed quite a lot, unfortunately the fried onions had turned soggy.
+The gravy for the chicken was packed with spices which elevated its taste slightly above regular chicken curry.
+I enjoyed that quite a lot, unfortunately the fried onions had turned soggy.

 Another thing which I liked was the Lassi yogurt drink.
 (Fun Facts: Yogurt and sweet stuffs are effective in easing spiciness!
 Try it yourself!)

 It was kind of a disappointing experience as we had expected much more.
-Technically the ambience was much better than many Indian restaurants, if only the standard of the food was equally memorable.
+In general, the ambience was better than many Indian restaurants, we would have enjoyed more if only the standard of the food was equally memorable.

 rline;”>7 Spice Indian Cuisine